pparnati/code-challenge-template/answers/README.txt

 1)codeproject is the main Django project which has application called codeapp 2)insidde codeapp file dataloadsqlite4.py is the data loading scripts which reads from folder ../wx_data and reads every file and inserts into sqlite db.
 3)models.py has WeatherData model which corresponds to  codeapp_weatherdata table.

-pagination
-http://localhost:8000/weather/?page=5
+4)views.py and urls.py inside codeapp have been modified to take care of the service api have used sqllite database pagination http://localhost:8000/weather/?page=5